-I have been admitted to the hospital exactly 10 times since November of last year, when my heart decided to start acting like now is the time to do the Atrial Fibrillation Happy Dance.
+I have been admitted to the hospital exactly 10 times beginning in November of 2017 (it’s April 2018), when my heart decided to start acting like now is the time to do the Atrial Fibrillation Happy Dance.
 And no, I don’t mean to sound flippant or facetious about the whole experience, because I was scared out of my mind.
 The only thing that kept me sane was the absurdity of all of it, and in the midst of that was the fact that as I was having some severe cardiac issues, I still managed to be clear-headed enough to make sure my roommate’s cat was fed, that I went to the bathroom, and that I packed a bag.
 Can you believe it?
 Through the fear and the tears, I packed a freaking bag every. single. time.

 Now, I keep one packed and ready to go at my bedside.
 I try to keep it relatively lightweight, because there’s often nobody to help me leave the hospital, and there’s almost always a weight restriction upon discharge.
 If you spend a lot of time back and forth to the hospital (or just want to be prepared), here are 13 things I always carry in my hospital go-bag: